Wembley Park area - proposed changes to bus routes 92, 206 and 440

 With the proposed changes on route 92 will this allow the service to run more frequently and cut bus journey times?
 If so by how much?

-Mishyboo36 asked about 1 year ago
+Mishyboo36 asked over 1 year ago

 There are no plans to increase the frequency of route 92 as part of these proposals.
 There is not expected to be a journey time saving on route 92.